Identity & Culture·11 min read

 Research on trailing spouses identifies loss of identity as the most significant struggle: "Loss of identity is the biggest difficulty for expat spouses, which can set in when a person leaves their home and leaves career, family, social and religious groups, community activities and hobbies."

 The toll on relationships is measurable.
-The divorce rate for trailing spouses is 50%, driven by the stress of adaptation, isolation, and the erosion of individual identity.
+The divorce rate for trailing spouses is 50%, driven by the stress of adaptation, isolation, and the loss of individual identity.

 For expat women who are also mothers, the load becomes unsustainable.
 A 2022 survey found that 93% of mothers report feeling burned out, with women reporting burnout 32% more often than men.
-Studies show that mothers perform 73% of all cognitive household labour, the invisible work of planning and managing family life, which is directly associated with depression, stress, and burnout.
+Studies show that mothers perform 73% of all cognitive household labour — the invisible work of planning, organizing, and managing family life — which is directly associated with depression, stress, and burnout.

 When you add language barriers, cultural adaptation, and the absence of extended family support, the cognitive load becomes crushing.